-Halloween is a cross-quarter day | EarthSky.org
+Halloween is an astronomical holiday

 Halloween – short for All Hallows’ Eve – is an astronomical holiday.
-Sure, it’s the modern-day descendant from Samhain, a sacred festival of the ancient Celts and Druids in the British Isles.
-But it’s also a cross-quarter day, which is probably why Samhain occurred when it did.
-Early people were keen observers of the sky.
-A cross-quarter day is a day more or less midway between an equinox (when the sun sets due west) and a solstice (when the sun sets at its most northern or southern point on the horizon).
-Halloween – October 31 – is approximately the midway point between the autumn equinox and winter solstice, for us in the Northern Hemisphere.
+Sure, it’s the modern-day descendant of Samhain, a sacred festival of the ancient Celts and Druids in the British Isles.
+But it’s also a cross-quarter day.
+The cross-quarter days fall more or less midway between the equinoxes (when the sun sets due west) and solstices (when the sun sets at its most northern or southern point on the horizon).
+Halloween – October 31 – is approximately midway between our autumn (September) equinox and winter (December) solstice.

 In other words, in traditional astronomy, there are eight major seasonal subdivisions of every year.
 They include the March and September equinoxes, the June and December solstices, and the intervening four cross-quarter days.

-In modern times, the four cross-quarter days are often called Groundhog Day (February 2), May Day (May 1), Lammas (August 1) and Halloween (October 31).
+In modern times, the four cross-quarter days are often called Groundhog Day (February 2), May Day (May 1), Lammas (August 1) and – the most sinister cross-quarter day because it comes at a dark time of year – Halloween (October 31).

+The 2022 lunar calendars are here!
+Order yours before they’re gone.
+Makes a great gift!

 For us in the Northern Hemisphere, Halloween is the darkest of the cross-quarter days, coming at a time of year when the days are growing shorter.
 Early people once said that the spirits of the dead wander from sunset until midnight around this cross-quarter day.
 After midnight – on November 1, now called All Saints’ Day – the ghosts are said to go back to rest.